Kickball rules

 Referee Disputes - The only players permitted to appeal a call with the referees are the team captains.
 Play is stopped while the team captains appeal a call that had been made on the previous play.
 The home plate referee will then make a final ruling based on their best judgment, and play will resume.

 Attitudes - We are a social kickball league with the goal of encouraging friendly play while still enjoying the competitive nature of the game.
-We have a strict, no yelling at the refs policy, particularly the first/third base refs who are volunteering their time help.
-Your team will be given 1 warning per game.
-Any subsequent issues will result in that player being ejected from that game by the home plate ref.
+We have a strict, sportsmanship policy: no yelling or arguing that results in being disrespectful towards other players or the refs.
+We have a zero tolerance for poor sportsmanship and any issue that the home plate ref deems to be a problem will result in that player being ejected from that game by the home plate ref.
 That player will be asked to leave the field and may return the following week.
+If the same player continues to have issues, the home plate refs and the owners will confer and that player may be asked to miss multiple weeks or the remainder of the season.

 Kicking Order - Team captains may be asked to provide the kicking order to the home plate referee prior to the start of the game.
 The kicking order may contain more than 11 players.
 Not all players in the kicking order are required to be fielders but all fielders must kick.
 Once a team has completed the kicking order one time, no new players may be added to the order.
 So long as the team has not yet completed the kicking order, kickers may be added to the end of the kicking order.